dipietrantonio/turni-biblioteca/README.md

 # Turni biblioteca

-The following software is used to assign shifts to people that works in the library of the CS Department of La Sapienza.
+The following software is used to assign shifts to people that work in the CS dept. library of La Sapienza.

 ## Requirements